BenPope95/scaffold-eth-substreams-challenge/README.md

   yarn install
   ```

-Complete the challenge however you want, as long as you populate the pb with the required data.
-Just follow our steps if you want a more guided experience.
+🕺 Complete the challenge however you want, as long as your result looks the same as ours.

+🛩️ Follow our steps if you want a more guided experience.

+🎣 Our goal (as authors) is not to give you fish, but to teach you to fish.

+🧠 The challenge will require you to think, problem solve, and try different things.

+🚧 It's a challenge, not a tutorial.
+But the goal is that you'll learn more from this challenge than any tutorial could teach.

 ---

-# Checkpoint 1: 🌎 map_events 🎇
+# 🌎 Checkpoint 1: map_events 🎇

-🌏 Your first module will be a map_module.
+Your first module will be a map_module.

 [map_modules](https://substreams.streamingfast.io/documentation/develop/manifest-modules#map-modules) are how you will retrieve and filter your data.

+When adding new modules, therses

 ## 1.1 Making a Protobuf 💪